-Figure 42 shows the typical application of a three-phase inverter using six ISO5451-Q1 isolated gate drivers.
-Three-phase inverters are used for variable-frequency drives to control the operating speed and torque of AC motors and for high power applications such as High-Voltage DC (HVDC) power transmission.
+Figure 10-1 shows the typical application of a three-phase inverter using six ISO5452 isolated gate drivers.
+Three-phase inverters are used for variable-frequency drives to control the operating speed and torque of AC motors and for high power applications such as high-voltage DC (HVDC) power transmission.

-The basic three-phase inverter consists of six power switches, and each switch is driven by one ISO5451-Q1.
-The switches are driven on and off at high switching frequency with specific patterns that to converter dc bus voltage to three-phase AC voltages.
+The basic three-phase inverter consists of six power switches, and each switch is driven by one SO5452.
+The switches are driven on and off at high switching frequency with specific patterns to convert DC bus voltage to three-phase AC voltages.